emanuelalkobi/quickdraw_recognition/README.md

 * At test_img directory there are few draws that we create to test our models.

-*   We also tested 100 classes for both CNN and LSTM.
-The accuracy and the 100 categories are shown in /LSTM/LSTM_CNN_100class.ipny.
+* We also tested 100 classes.
+The categories can be seen in /LSTM/LSTM_100class.ipny.